 How to drink it: This is definitely one for sipping.
 Maybe chuck in an ice cube if that's your vibe, but if not, just sit back, relax with a tot - and take your time.

-Why we love it: Taste aside, we dig the fact that these guys recognised the negative racial connotations to their name and decided to make the move to change it.
-Made at Barbados-based West Indies Rum Distillery, "Plantation" will stick to what works (like their banging liquid and how its made) but the name is out.
-They haven't decided what it'll be changed to yet but they've said: “This is a time for global reflection and a moment to improve ourselves and the communities we live in”.
-HELL.
-YES.
+Why we love it: Taste aside, we dig the fact that these guys recognised the negative racial connotations to their name and are making moves to change it.
+Produced at Barbados-based West Indies Rum Distillery, "Plantation" will stick to what works (like their banging liquid and how its made) but the name is out.
+They haven't decided what it'll be changed to yet but they've said: “This is a time for global reflection and a moment to improve ourselves and the communities we live in.”
+Word.

 How to drink it: We like their Xaymaca expression mixed up into a Collins for a bit of Jamaican refreshment.
 Hmm-mm.